bgstrlk/Week10-BT/README.md

 # Week10-BT

-This is a dummy update! number 2
+This is a dummy update!